 Thanks to Amazon, starting a business online is not as difficult as it once was.
 And selling shoes from the platform is not a bad place to start.
+In this article we will explain how to get into shoe reselling (buying and reselling sneakers).

 The largest online retailer generated $177.9 billion in revenue in 2017 with 15% percent of its top sellers being shoes, clothing, and jewelry.
 The company has even surpassed Nike as a retail destination for men’s shoes.
+Amazon tennis shoes (and all types of shoes) simply crush on the platform.

 Like in any business, however, you’ll find yourself competing with other players in the market.
 People are catching on to how lucrative it can be.
 And the more sellers there are, the fewer chances you have of making it to the top.